Virtomize/mail2most/README.md

 ## build it yourself

 You can compile the project yourself using this repo and [mage](https://magefile.org).
-Just clone the repo and run `mage build`, you can find the binary under `bin/mail2most`
+Just clone the repo and run `mage service:build`, you can find the binary under `bin/mail2most`

 # Usage